Donna Hayward: In television

 Later, she goes to the woods with James to find the other half of the necklace that they buried as children, but they cannot find it.
 Donna later goes to the Double R Diner with him, where she meets Laura's cousin, Maddy Ferguson (Lee).
 She asks Maddy to assist them in their investigation into Laura's death.
 Later that night, Maddy calls Donna and tells her that she found a tape in Laura's hiding place.
 Donna listens to the tape and realized that it was recorded for Jacoby.
 She discovers that a tape recorded the night Laura died is missing.
 James believes that Jacoby must be in possession of the tape and suggests they go to Jacoby's office to find it, and that they could lure him out with a "phone call from Laura".

 Later, Donna meets Maddy and James in the park, the former wearing a blonde wig to make her look identical to Laura.
 Maddy deceives Jacoby by speaking as Laura on the phone.
 Donna and James infiltrate his office as he left.
 Donna finds the missing tape and half of Laura's necklace.
-At Donna's house, they listens to the tape, in which Laura mentions a "mystery man" who drives a red Corvette.
+At Donna's house, they listen to the tape, in which Laura mentions a "mystery man" who drives a red Corvette.

 Donna goes to the Double R Diner the next day and meets with Maddy.
 Maddy then informs her that Leland's hair has turned white.
 Donna calls Norma Jennings (Peggy Lipton) and expresses interest in taking over Laura's volunteer route for Meals on Wheels.
 Starting on the route, Donna goes to the home of an elderly woman named Mrs. Tremond (Frances Bay), who tells her about her agoraphobic neighbor, Harold Smith (Lenny Von Dohlen), and reveals that he and Laura were friends.
 Donna knocks on Smith's door, but he does not answer, so she leaves him a note.
 He calls her that night, and they arrange to meet the next day.
 The next morning, she goes to Harold's home and they talk about Laura before he goes to his greenhouse to get a flower for Laura's grave.
 She confides in Harold and starts to develop feelings for him.